 * Workshop implementing the skill standard materials into curriculum

-* Develop mentored “action plans” for next steps
+* Develop “action plans” for next steps

 Participating schools must send at least two people: one faculty member and one administrator.

 LEARN MORE HERE.
 The last day to register is Tuesday, April 9.
 Registering will add you to the WAIT LIST ONLY - this event is full.

 LEARN MORE HERE.
 The last day to register is Monday, June 3.
 Registering will add you to the WAIT LIST ONLY - this event is full.

 Day 1 (1:00pm-5:00pm)